Skip Navigation

 Cyber threats that'll remain an issue

-Certain attack tactics are bound to stick around—and that’s because they work.
-These are the threats that our experts believe still pose a serious cybersecurity risk.
+Certain cyberattack tactics are bound to stick around—and that’s because they've proven to work.
+As such, these are the threats that our experts believe still pose a serious cybersecurity risk.

 Ransomware

-In 2023, the ransomware trend continued, and we anticipate the future of cybersecurity holds much of the same.
+The ransomware trend continued into 2024, and we anticipate the future of cybersecurity holds much of the same.
 As the number of threat actors in this realm increases, we’ve also seen notable increases in the frequency, scope, and volume of ransomware attacks.

 Social engineering